DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 > North Korea has attempted to hack the servers of a local drug manufacturer
 > to obtain technology information on the company's coronavirus vaccine and treatment."

-Reports like this rarely have published evidence and may be nothing but fantansy deamed up by _The Tailor of Panama_ type reporters.
+Reports like this rarely include published evidence and may be nothing but fantasy dreamed up by _The Tailor of Panama_ type reporters.
-Regardless, targeted theft is very liekly and one would assume it to be happening even when specific reports are unsubstantiated.
+Regardless, targeted theft is very likely and one would assume it to be happening even when specific reports are unsubstantiated.

 Remaining discussion to be added...